FlamedHunter/B21CS013/README.md

 3) cat: Concatenates and displays the contents of files, useful for viewing text files or combining them.

 #### Answer 17:
+In XV6, process synchronization is vital for managing shared resources.
+Locks control access to critical sections, ensuring exclusive execution, while condition variables facilitate communication between processes, promoting coordination.
+These mechanisms prevent race conditions and enhance data integrity in a multi-process environment, improving the operating system's reliability.

 #### Answer 18:
+In XV6, interrupts are vital for handling external events.
+They trigger interrupt service routines, temporarily halting processes to efficiently manage time-sensitive tasks or external events.
+This responsiveness is crucial for multitasking, ensuring the operating system can swiftly address concurrent processes and maintain system efficiency.

 #### Answer 19:
+Virtual memory in XV6 employs demand paging and page replacement algorithms, offering an illusion of a larger address space.
+This approach optimizes physical memory use, supports larger programs, ensures process isolation, and simplifies memory management.
+The benefits include flexibility, efficient resource utilization, and enhanced overall system performance.

 #### Answer 20:
+1) BIOS/UEFI Initialization: BIOS initializes hardware and performs a Power-On Self-Test (POST).
+2) Bootloader Execution: The BIOS/UEFI locates and executes a bootloader (commonly GRUB).
+The bootloader loads the XV6 kernel from the filesystem into memory.
+3) Kernel Initialization: The XV6 kernel initializes essential data structures, sets up memory, and configures devices.
+4) User Space Initiation: The kernel launches the user-space init process, the first user-level process, responsible for system initialization.
+5) Idle Loop: The system enters an idle loop, waiting for events like interrupts or system calls.
+6) User Interaction: Once initialized, the user can interact with the XV6 operating system, executing commands and running processes.